23isthenumber/DesignPatternsExampes/README.md

 1) Created a project with Factory design pattern architecture
 2) Refactored code to Abstract Factory with different factory families
-3) Implementing Singleton patterns to factories
+3) Implementing Singleton patterns to main factories